Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Forum participants

-Several Local Counsel are invited from each CIS country (depending on the size of the local legal market).
+Several Local Counsel are invited from each Europe-Caucasus-Asia country (depending on the size of the local legal market).
 The criteria for selecting Local Counsel to participate in the Forum are described below in Sections III and IV.

 The Organizational Committee, consisting of representatives of International Law Firms, Local Counsel and Corporate Counsel, has already been formed.
 The Organizational Committee, among other tasks, makes the final selection of the Local Counsel to participate in each Forum.